 Remove the definition of “CDMG STA” from clause 3.2.
 See the resolution to CID 31, 58, 60 below for the revised and detailed definition/description of “CDMG STA” in 4.3.19 (DMG STA).

 China directional multi-gigabit (CDMG): Pertaining to operation in DMG and where the channel is contained within the Chinese 60 GHz frequency band.

-.China directional multi-gigabit (CDMG) station (STA): A DMG STA that operates in CDMG and that transmits the Country element in DMG Beacon and Announce frames with the first two octets of the Country String field is 'CN'.
+NOTE—The Channel starting frequency and bandwidth of Chinese 60GHz frequency band is defined in Annex E.